insapathogenomics/CENTAUR/README.md

   <img src="https://github.com/user-attachments/assets/693c9fa2-8ed0-4bf8-b273-d65cefcadfd3" alt="pipeline_life_cycle" />
 </p>

-This toolkit is composed of independent tools, which usage can be potentiated if combined:
+This toolkit is composed of independent tools, whose usage can be potentiated if combined:

 ## _DownTree_
 _DownTree.py_ was designed to select a subset of assemblies from a large and diverse dataset that is still representative of the global dataset diversity.
 For this, _DownTree.py_ takes into consideration information about previously determined cgMLST clusters (or any other grouping variable of interest) and the assemblies' metrics.